GeoscienceAustralia/flowtools/LASextractor/README.md

 software [for example, to define drain elevations for flood modelling].

-Naturally the quality of the extracted points is only as good as the input data accuracy.
+Naturally the quality of the extracted points is only as good as the input data accuracy, and will depend on the manually digitized profile (Figure 2).
 Ground-truthing is helpful to confirm that the extracted elevations do accurately reflect the feature of interest.

 Installation requires that:
 ---------------------------